Main Bear With me or Bare With me Takeaways:

-For example, you might imagine bear with me as a big bear being extraordinarily patient while waiting for spring (hibernation can be so boring).
+- Picture a big bear being extraordinarily patient while waiting for spring (hibernation can be so boring).

-Or perhaps you can remember the correct usage by thinking about how patient you’d have to be to play cards with a bear.
+- Think about about how patient you’d have to be to play cards with a bear.
 He’d say, “Bear with me as I try to shuffle this deck without thumbs!”

 There are other ways to use bear in a non-animal-related sentence.

 A mnemonic would work with all of these examples, too.
 “Grin and bear it” would be easy to remember if you thought about a polar bear wearing a big cheesy smile.

 There are a few frustrating things about the English language—silent letters and contronyms, anyone?
 But there are some wonderfully fun aspects to it, too.

-Some idioms conjure up hilarious images.
+For example, some idioms conjure up hilarious images.
 If you’ve ever stumbled across the phrase bare with me and wondered whether you should embrace a clothing-free future, you’re not alone.

 Or, this error might call to mind a bad dream where you get up in front of your class to give a speech and realize you’re nudie.
 Clearly, this usage is a nightmare, and therefore not the one you want to use!